Why Everyone On TikTok Is Entering Their Villain Era

-As well as dinner ideas and beauty hacks, TikTok is also home to a wealth of mental health advice.
-And while some of it needs to be taken with a grain of salt, as chronic people-pleasers, we're intrigued by the trending concept of a 'villain era'.
+Along with dinner ideas and beauty hacks, TikTok is also home to a wealth of mental health advice.
+And while some of it needs to be taken with a grain of salt, as chronic people-pleasers, we're intrigued by the trending concept of a villain era.

 If you often find yourself putting your hand up for additional tasks at work, or providing a helping hand to the people in your life, it may be time to reconsider your priorities.